ladenberger/aps-maven-plugin/README.md

 ### Auto Update of APS Stencil Webresources (Eclipse)

-Add this snippet to your pom.xml to enable generating/updating the APS stencil webresources automatically whenever you add/change/delete a custom stencil field template file (e.g. *[field name]-runtime.html* and *[field name]-ctrl.js*).
+Add this snippet to your pom.xml to enable generating/updating the APS stencil webresources automatically whenever you add/change/delete a custom stencil field template file (e.g. *[customType]-runtime.html* and *[customType]-ctrl.js*).
 The plugin is designed to be incremental build aware.

 ```
 	<build>